 Wasmannia auropunctata

 This is an insect from the Formicidae family, which we commonly refer to as ants.
-In this case we have the smallest species of the group, which has various common names depending on the country in which they are found.
+In this case, we have the smallest species of the group, which has various common names depending on the country in which they are found.
 In many English-speaking countries, they are known as the electric ant.
-It is considered one of the most harmful invasive alien species in the world, having a wide distribution in America, Africa and Oceania.
+It is considered one of the most harmful invasive alien species in the world, having a wide distribution in America, Africa, and Oceania.

 This type of ant is golden or light brown ants that measure an average of 1.5 millimeters in length.
 Despite its small size, it is capable of causing severe pain from its bite, even breaking the skin of humans.
+Its invasive nature and painful sting make it a significant concern for ecosystems and human activities.

 Culex pipiens